Harley Race

-Harley Leland Race (April 11, 1943 – August 1, 2019) was an American professional wrestler, promoter, and trainer.
+Harley Leland Race (April 11, 1943 – August 1, 2019) was an American professional wrestler, professional wrestling promoter, and trainer.

 Race wrestled in the National Wrestling Alliance (NWA), the American Wrestling Association (AWA), the World Wrestling Federation (WWF, now WWE), and World Championship Wrestling (WCW).
-He was an eight time world champion, having won the WWA World Heavyweight Championship once and the NWA World Heavyweight Championship seven times and was the first NWA United States Heavyweight Champion (now WWE United States Championship).
+He was a nine-time world champion, having won the WWA World Heavyweight Championship once and the NWA World Heavyweight Championship eight times and was the first NWA United States Heavyweight Champion (now WWE United States Championship).

 Race is one of six men to have been inducted into each of the WWE Hall of Fame, the NWA Hall of Fame, the WCW Hall of Fame, the Professional Wrestling Hall of Fame and the Wrestling Observer Newsletter Hall of Fame.

 Early life

-Race was born in Quitman, Missouri on April 11, 1943.
+Race was born in Quitman, Missouri, on April 11, 1943.
 Race was an early fan of professional wrestling, watching programming from the nearby Chicago territory on the DuMont Television Network.
-After overcoming polio as a child, he began training as a professional wrestler as a teen under former world champions Stanislaus and Wladek Zbyszko, who operated a farm in his native Missouri.
+After overcoming polio as a child, he began training as a professional wrestler as a teen under former world champions Stanislaus and Władek Zbyszko, who operated a farm in his native Missouri.
 While in high school, an altercation with a classmate led to the principal kneeing Race in the back of the head as he tried to break up the fight.
 Enraged, Race attacked him, resulting in his expulsion.
 Already 6 ft 1 in and 225 lb, Race decided to get his start in professional wrestling.
 Race then became the driver of Happy Humphrey who was too large to drive at the time.